-I decided that it would make more sense to me to take advantage of areas that I am not able to do much with anyway rather than taking valuable field space where I can graze animals and grow vegetables.
+I decided that it would make more sense to me to take advantage of areas on my farm that I am not able to do much with anyway rather than taking valuable field space where I can graze animals and grow vegetables.

 When to Plant Fruit Trees…

-You can’t hold on to those, you’ll have to plant them right away which means you’ll probably plant them in spring.
+You can’t hold onto them, you’ll have to plant them right away which means you’ll probably plant them in spring.

-After you remove the tree from the container, the roots will hold the soil in the shape of the container, take a knife and cut vertically into the soil and roots to break the circle the roots made on the inside of the container.
-Then plant it as we will plant this peach tree here.
+If you purchased a container tree, once you remove it from the container for planting you’ll notice that the roots hold the soil in the shape of the container, take a knife and cut vertically into the soil and roots to break the circle the roots made on the inside of the container.
+Then plant it as I demonstrate with this peach tree here.

 The depth of planting is very important with fruit trees, if you plant them too deep you can actually drown them.
 Also, most fruit trees are grafted.
-This means that the main stem is manually connected to a strong rootstock to ensure that you get the kind of fruit you want while having a strong tree with the best roots available (learn more about grafting here).
+This means that the main stem is manually connected to a strong rootstock to ensure that you get the kind of fruit you want while having a strong tree with the best roots available.

 On most fruit trees you will see the grafting joint five or seven inches above the roots.
 It is super important that this joint is above soil level.
 If you bury it under the soil level, the main stem of the tree can start developing roots and you might end up with a mess.